KholiswaT/Climate-Analysis-and-Exploration/README.md

 # Climate-Analysis-and-Exploration
-Using Python, SQLAlchemy toolkit and Flask web app framework, data from Hawaii climate database for a select timer period is explored and analyzed.
+Using Python, SQLAlchemy toolkit and Flask web app framework, data from a created Hawaii climate database for a select time period is explored and analyzed.